Rational social distancing in epidemics with uncertain vaccination timing: Methods

 which yields boundary conditions for the values

 These have the same form as the original equations, \cref{Uda,eq:U_with_salvage,eq:salvage}, except for the salvage term $\tilde U_e$ and the boundary conditions for the economic value $v_s(t_e)$.
-This small difference is usually negligible and vanishes when $t_e$ is chosen much larger than the duration of the epidemic, since $i_e$ is decaying exponentially for long times, see SI, section \nameref{sec:LateTimeAsymptotics}.
-We had introduced the cutoff time $t_e$ only for numerical convenience anyway, and in order to accurately represent the full vaccination distribution $p(t)$, we choose it large enough such that it has no discernible effect on the dynamics, $t_e = 200$.
-In that case one can then safely assume that $v_s(t_e) \approx 0$ and the value boundary conditions become equivalent to the case of standard exponential discounting as well.
-Except for extremely small $\tau$, one can also approximate $\tilde \alpha = \alpha$.
+This small difference is usually negligible and vanishes when $t_e$ is chosen much larger than the duration of the epidemic, since $i_e$ is decaying exponentially for long times, see SI, section C. The cutoff time $t_e$ was introduced only for numerical convenience.
+In order to accurately represent the full vaccination distribution $p(t)$ we choose $t_e = 200$, large enough that it has no discernible effect on the dynamics.
+In this case one can then safely assume that $v_s(t_e) \approx 0$ and the value boundary conditions also become equivalent to the case of standard exponential discounting.
+Except for extremely small values of $\tau$, one can then also safely approximate $\tilde \alpha = \alpha$.